Sjord/Sjord.github.io/_posts/2023-11-01-securing-api-html-fragments.md

 Many web applications request information from the backend using JavaScript.
 For example, a profile page performs a request to `/user/profile.php`, which responds with the user properties in a JSON document, which the profile page then shows to the user.
 This backend endpoint, `/user/profile.php`, is only meant to be accessed through the profile page.
 But of course it can also be accessed directly with the browser.
 This has security implications: this page can be vulnerable to cross-site scripting or content injection.

-With JSON API's, this is easy to mitigate by setting the content type correctly to `application/json`.
+With JSON APIs, this is easy to mitigate by setting the content type correctly to `application/json`.
 This disables execution of JavaScript, and changes the layout of the page in browsers so that content injection is no longer a risk.
-However, with API's that return HTML, this is not a suitable solution.
+However, with APIs that return HTML, this is not a suitable solution.

 ## Replacing parts of the page with HTML